-After more than seven years of travel, Kim has trained lawyers on five continents.
+After more than nine years of travel, Kim has trained lawyers on five continents.
 She leads workshops and is a coach and consultant for lawyers to establish their own peacemaking practices and collaborative practice groups.
 She also works with businesses and business owners on contracts.
 One of the most popular workshops is Conscious Contracts.

 Conscious Contracts is an approach to contracts that focuses on creating relationships and shared values that become the foundation of resolving any conflicts.
 Such relationships are partnership-oriented from the start; they build sustainable relationships and ground the inspiration of a new venture in practical next steps.

 See this short video: Conscious Contracts for Conscious Business

 For the last several years, she has limited her law practice to conscious contracts.
 She also trains other lawyers in this new way of approaching contracts.
 She is involved in the conscious business movement.